-Maximum number of The CIP service code Multiple_Service_Packet makes it possible to encapsulate several CIP services in a packet t CIP commands in the same network packet.
-This field allows defining the number of • commands that can be grouped in a single packet.
-This value has to be between 1 and 65535 (default value: 65535).
+Maximum number of CIP service code Multiple Service Packet makes it possible to encapsulate several CIP commands in the same network packet.
+This field allows defining the number of commands that can be grouped in a single packet.
+This value has to be between 1 and 65535 (default value: 65535). ---